 - SEE-ERA.NET PLUS

-Countries belonging to the Western Balkans include Albania, Bosnia and Herzegovina, Kosovo, Montenegro, the Republic of North Macedonia and Serbia.
+The Western Balkan Countries include Albania, Bosnia and Herzegovina, Kosovo, Montenegro, the Republic of North Macedonia and Serbia.

 The German Ministry of Education and Research (BMBF) is a reliable partner for German research, development and innovation (RDI) institutions cooperating with partners in the WBC.
-In addition, the BMBF - and for it also the International Bureau at the DLR Project Management Agency - is involved in a number of European measures to strengthen the region:
+It is involved in a number of European measures strengthening RDI in the region:

 Improving integration of the Western Balkan Countries in the European Research Area (ERA) was the aim of the EU-funded network project SOUTHEAST-EUROPEAN ERA-NET (SEE-ERA.Net).
 By linking the activities of Germany and its 13 partner countries within the framework of existing national, bilateral and regional research programmes with a special focus on South Eastern Europe, it was possible to define important milestones, such as a joint pilot call for proposals for network and research projects.
 Another milestone was a 'White Paper' that defined the political strategies and recommendations for the future cooperation with the Western Balkan countries.
-An important effect of this EU project was also the integration of the new EU countries of Bulgaria and Romania into cross-regional R&D cooperation with the Western Balkans.
+Tthis EU project also supported the integration of Bulgaria and Romania into cross-regional R&D cooperation with the Western Balkan Countries.
 All of the WBC participated in SEE-ERA.NET.
 The project ran for a period of five years and ended in August 2009.